Skip to content

 Where are Virgin Australia’s domestic lounges?

-Unfortunately, Virgin Australia trimmed its lounge network in late 2020, following a review of its costs.
-The airline’s Alice Springs, Cairns, Darwin, Mackay and Perth T2 lounges have been axed.
+Unfortunately, Virgin Australia trimmed its lounge network in late 2020 following a review of its costs.
+The airline’s Alice Springs, Cairns, Darwin, Mackay, and Perth T2 lounges were axed, along with its affiliation with ‘My Lounge’ at Brisbane Airport, which is now the Aspire Lounge.

-With that update in mind, here are the remaining lounge locations, all of which are currently open:
+With that in mind, here are Virgin Australia’s current lounge locations, all of which are located within the domestic terminals:

 Most Virgin lounges are visually engaging and a nice space to spend some time before your flight.
-They match the Virgin Australia brand and style, and with common architectural signature elements including a ‘leaf’ pattern lighting on the ceiling.
+They match the Virgin Australia brand and style and have common architectural signature elements, including a ‘leaf’ pattern lighting on the ceiling.

-The exception, of course, the airline’s new flagship Adelaide lounge which opened in February 2021 to great fanfare after a year of COVID-19-related delays.
-It now features a more youthful look that will eventually be rolled out to the Virgin’s existing lounges.
+The exception, of course, the airline’s new flagship Adelaide lounge which opened in February 2021 to great fanfare after a year of COVID-related delays.
+Virgin Australia also has three invitation-only lounges for members of Virgin Australia Beyond.
+These are found in Sydney, Melbourne and Brisbane.

 Inside the Virgin Australia Melbourne lounge